Book a demo Login

 • Workplace decisions that make the workplace better

-• Space plans that are built to be changed
+• Plans that are built to be changed

 Back in the day, people came in five days a week and sat at the same desk.
 As long as you had enough space, enough meeting rooms, and some nice perks, you were probably all set as far as workplace management went.

 Any big decisions like acquiring more space came with months of advanced warning and visual confirmation.
-Changing up floor plans was done once a quarter or even less.
+Changing up floor plans was done once a year or even less.

 But today, some people come in twice a week.
 Others come in five days a week.
 Some come in whenever the urge strikes them, and others are fully remote except for quarterly kickoffs with a free happy hour afterwards.